 See the guidelines in caring for parks and forests for more information about protecting our environment and heritage in parks.

-Crediton State Forest was first gazetted in 2002 and is managed by Queensland Parks and Wildlife Service (QPWS).
+Crediton State Forest is managed by Queensland Parks and Wildlife Service (QPWS).

 - Planning for the future: a strategic plan for the protection and presentation of parks and forests in the Mackay Highlands .